Debbie Duay received her Ph.D. in Adult Education from

-She has 15 years of experience in researching and teaching genealogy.
+Florida Atlantic University.
+She has over 20 years of experience in researching

 War patriots, a Mayflower passenger, a Jamestowne ancestor, King Edward I of England, and Charlemagne.